Ricks-Lab/ups-utils/docs/USER_GUIDE.md

 chmod 600 ups-utils.ini ups-config.json
 ```

-To assure the use of the utilities only with secure configuration files, all utilities should
+To assure the use of the utilities only with secure configuration files, all utilities will
 exit with an error if not properly secured.

-The ups-utils rely on the command *snmpget* which is part of the snmp package that must
+The **ups-utils** rely on the command *snmpget* which is part of the snmp package that must
 be installed:

 ```shell